 Category A is divided into two subcategories, designated A1 and A2, that are defined by discrete ranges for cell-level specific energy density to differentiate between proposed battery chemistries and corresponding technical targets.
 In subcategory A1, the cell specific energy ranges between 175 to 225 Watt-hours per kilogram (Wh/kg), while in subcategory A2, the cell specific energy is equal to or exceeds 225 Wh/kg.
-Note that, despite differences in specific energy delivered over the cell lifetime.
+Note that, despite differences in specific energies, circularity metrics for both subcategories aim to achieve the same total amount of energy delivered over the cell lifetime.
 Category A seeks innovations in battery cell materials, designs, regeneration methods, and corresponding manufacturing techniques to prolong battery service life including, but not limited to, the following: